jefftranter/3dmodels/HeathkitKnobs/README.md

 You should print these using support material.
 After printing, remove the support material.
 You may need to file the hole for the shaft slightly to get it to fit.
-An 8-32 set screw of suitable length is needed to tighten the knob on the shaft.
+An 8-32 set screw (6-32 for the small knob) of suitable length is needed to tighten the knob on the shaft.
 For the knobs that have pointers, you can apply some white paint on the pointer.

 I used PLA material.
 You can experiment with other materials.
 ABS, for example, could potentially be treated with acetone to make the knobs